tylerjwait/PortfolioCH-02/README.md

 # PortfolioCH-02

 ## This week 2 project was to demonstate skills learned thus far as well as use research skills we have learned to play around and try new things and create a portfolio for future employment opportunities.
-This was a start from skracth assignment.
-I only used HTML/CSS but in the future as I learn more in the program I will refer back to this file and keep adding more to better reflect what I have learned
+This was a start from scratch assignment.

 User Story